apursley2012/eportfolio/index.md

 To name just a few other things I have learned throughout my degree program, collaboration, communication, and working with databases, data structures and algorithms are a few that stand out.
 Below you can find summaries on what I learned about each of these.

 ### Collaboration
-I learned to structure code so other people can step in quickly: clear names, small focused functions, and comments that explain why a choice was made, not just what it does.
-Group work and code reviews taught me to keep logic modular and leave helpful breadcrumbs for the next person.
+I learned to structure code so other people can quickly and easily understand exactly whats doing what: clear names, small focused functions, and comments that explain why a choice was made, not just what it does.
+I learned how to keep logic modular and leave helpful breadcrumbs for the next person.
 Those habits map directly to Outcome 1 on collaboration and supported by the planning I captured for my capstone.

 ### Communication
 I got comfortable switching between technical detail and plain English—README instructions, user-facing prompts, and short demos that focus on outcomes first.
 My e-commerce work reinforced this: translating platform, hosting, and security work into clear updates for customers or vendors, and documenting steps so non-engineers can follow along.